Dr Sarah Smith is a Consultant Clinical Oncologist specialising in colorectal, ovarian, anal and endometrial cancer treatment.

-She leads on breast, rectal, ovarian and endometrial cancer treatment in Bedford Hospital and has opened multiple nationally-recognised trials for local patient participation.
+She leads on rectal, ovarian and endometrial cancer treatment in Bedford Hospital and has opened multiple nationally-recognised trials for local patient participation.
 Clinical Director for Oncology and Palliative Care at Bedford Hospital.
 She also holds the position as Governance Lead at Addenbrookes Hospital.

 Dr Smith obtained her medical degree from Imperial College School of Medicine, London, in 1998.
 During her training she also obtained her Bachelor of Medical Science at St Bartholomew’s and the Royal London School of Medicine in 1997.